WyvernPirate/Employee-Training-Portal/README.md

 README.md
 ...
 ```
-> *Note: Update this section based on your actual folder structure for more accuracy.*

 ---

 ## Contributing

 Contributions are welcome!
 If you have suggestions, bug reports, or want to get involved, please open an issue or submit a pull request.

-*If a `CONTRIBUTING.md` file exists, link to it here.*

----

-## License

-*Specify your project's license here.
-If you have a LICENSE file, mention it and its type (e.g., MIT, GPL-3.0).*

 ---
 ## Contact

 For questions, reach out via [GitHub Issues](https://github.com/WyvernPirate/Employee-Training-Portal/issues) or contact [WyvernPirate](https://github.com/WyvernPirate).